nathan-barry/nathan.rs/content/posts/roberta-diffusion.md

 [^1]: After I wrote the article, I stumbled upon the paper [DiffusionBERT](https://arxiv.org/abs/2211.15029), which does essentially the same thing but with more rigorous testing!
 Check it out if this post interested you.
-[^2]: The [D3PM](https://arxiv.org/abs/2107.03006) paper mentions, in bold, "BERT is a one-step diffusion model" in section 4.
-Didn't see this until way after!
-It's a foundational paper in this space, my oversight is slightly embarrasing.
+[^2]: Later found that the [D3PM](https://arxiv.org/abs/2107.03006) paper has in bold, "BERT is a one-step diffusion model", in section 4.
 [^3]: There are many different generation algorithms with these models.
 Our method doesn't take into account token confidence and can lead to indiscriminantly remasking "good" tokens.
 Other methods include unmasking the top $k$ most confident tokens at each step, or unmasking all tokens above a given confidence threshold.
 Because these methods prioritize "revealing" the most confident tokens first, it tends to lead to more coherent output.
 Both these methods never remask, which simplifies [D3PM](https://arxiv.org/abs/2107.03006)'s NELBO training objective to weighted MLM and leads to an improved likelihood, according to the paper, [Simple and Effective Masked Diffusion Language Models](https://arxiv.org/abs/2406.07524)